l3p-cv/lost/docs/docs/developing_pipelines/lost_cli.md

 ### Import Project

-After creating a pipeline it needs to be imported into LOST.
-In order to do that we need to copy the pipeline project folder into the *lost_data_folder/my_data* in your/host file system e.g:
+After creating a pipeline, it needs to be imported into LOST.
+In order to do that, we need to copy the pipeline project folder into the *lost_data_folder/my_data* in your/host file system e.g:

 > ``` bash